 FoxTampaBay reports on a recent decision upholding the dismissal of the head of Tampa PD's DUI unit for being deceptive concerning a dui stop.
-The report links to the award of Arbitrator John Popular here.
+The report discusses the award of Arbitrator John Popular which can be found here.

 On January 24, 2013 Grievant received a tip from a friend (Attorney Adam Filthaut) concerning a potential dui scenario.
 Filthaut was reporting on the conduct of C. Phillip Campbell, an attorney adverse to Filthaut and his firm in a hotly contested local trial.
 As a result of the tip, grievant assigned two officers to stake out the bar involved and to be on the look out for Campbell.
 Grievant and Filthaut exchanged thirteen text messages before Campbell was pulled over.
 Another officer performed the dui tests, and arrested Campbell.
 Grievant initiated text and phone conversations with Filthaut advising him of the arrest.
 Exchanges between the two continued into the next day, with grievant asserting that only then did he then became aware of the nature of the relationship between Filthaut and Campbell.